DeepakHansda/Single-cell-rna-seq-workflow/Feature selection.md

 ### Quantifying technical noises

 The assumption in previous section may be problematic in rare scenarios where many genes at a particular abundance are affected by a biological process.
 For example, strong upregulation of cell type-specific genes may result in an enrichment of HVGs at high abundances.
 This would inflate the fitted trend in that abundance interval and compromise the detection of the relevant genes.
-We can avoid this problem by fitting a mean-dependent trend to the variance of the spike-in transcript, if they are available (Ideally, the technical component would be estimated by fitting a mean-variance trend to the spike-in transcriptsWe may recall that the same set of spike-ins was added in the same quantity to each cell.
+We can avoid this problem by fitting a mean-dependent trend to the variance of the spike-in transcript, if they are available (Ideally, the technical component would be estimated by fitting a mean-variance trend to the spike-in transcripts.
+We may recall that the same set of spike-ins was added in the same quantity to each cell.
 This means that the spike-in transcripts should exhibit no biological variability, i.e., any variance in their counts should be technical in origin).
 The premise here is that spike-ins should not be affected by biological variation, so the fitted value of the spike-in trend should represent a better estimate of the technical component for each gene.

 ```r
 dec.spike.416b <- modelGeneVarWithSpikes(sce.416b, "ERCC")